-Mothers With Borderline Personality Disorder: Common Symptoms And Treatment
+Mothers With Borderline Personality Disorder: Treatments For Parents With BPD

-Borderline personality disorder (BPD) is a mental health disorder that affects approximately nineteen million people in the United States.
-When you have BPD, your self-image is skewed, which causes you to have intense emotions and behave impulsively.
-If you have a mother who has a borderline personality disorder, it’s important to understand that this illness can greatly affect how she reacts in certain situations.
-Because BPD can be isolating, seeking professional treatment is key.
-Despite the disorder’s complexity, it is highly treatable.
+Borderline personality disorder is a mental health condition that affects approximately 1.6% of people living in the United States.
+When you have BPD, your self-image and sense of self is skewed, which causes you to have intense emotions and behave impulsively.
+If you have a mother who has a personality disorder, it’s important to understand that this illness can greatly affect how they react in certain situations.
+Because BPD can be isolating, seeking professional treatment is key, such as through online therapy.
+Despite the disorder’s complexity and the fact that there currently is no cure, it is highly treatable.

-Diagnosing BPD can be difficult, as its signs and symptoms are similar to those of other mental health disorders.
+Diagnosing BPD can be difficult, as its signs and symptoms are like those of other mental health disorders.
 Your mental health professional will complete an extensive psychological evaluation to ensure a proper diagnosis, including family history.

-Mental health professionals are wary of diagnosing individuals with BPD before 18, typically choosing to wait until early adulthood to make a formal diagnosis.
+Mental health professionals are wary of diagnosing individuals with BPD before 18, typically choosing to wait until they are young adults before making a formal diagnosis.
 BPD traits tend to manifest in the late teen years, and it is believed that the condition’s onset is caused by a combination of genetic and environmental factors.
-People with a family history of BPD may be at a greater risk for developing the disorder, as well as individuals who have experienced abuse, neglect, or other childhood trauma.
-People with BPD are also sometimes believed to have been born with unusual emotional sensitivity.

 BPD symptoms tend to ebb and flow throughout an individual’s lifetime.
 Changes in life circumstances, such as the end of a relationship, relocation, pregnancy, or childbirth, may worsen symptoms.
 On the other hand, positive life events, such as making a good friend or finding meaningful work, can help decrease symptoms.